Window Glass Replacement Cost

 What Causes Blown Windows?

-- Weak or low-quality glass - Using materials that are easily damaged are likely to compromise the end quality.
+- Weak or Low-quality Glass - Using materials that are easily damaged is likely to compromise the end quality.

-- Accidental damage - If the glass or frame cracks the seal can become disturbed and no longer working effectively.
+- Accidental Damage - If the glass or frame cracks, the seal can become disturbed and no longer work effectively.

 How long do you expect double glazing to last before problems occur?